 Sweet dreams are made of these

-While summer holidays can be loads of fun, “time can drag as well”, Rachel Boyd, Head of Information Content at mental health charity Mind, explained to BBC Bitesize.
+While holidays can be loads of fun, “time can drag as well”, Rachel Boyd, Head of Information Content at mental health charity Mind, explained to BBC Bitesize.
 She said keeping a bit of structure throughout the break can make life easier for yourself when the starts of term rolls back around.

 A good place to start according to Rachel is by keeping your sleep regular.
-During the summer it’s likely you’ll have lots of late nights and lie-ins, and so going from that to a strict 7am alarm during the week can be quite difficult.
+During the holidays it’s likely you’ll have lots of late nights and lie-ins, and so going from that to a strict 7am alarm during the week can be quite difficult.
 Changes to the times you go to bed and wake up can disrupt your body’s internal clock (or to use its scientific name, circadian rhythm), and this can really impact how you feel during the day.

 Rachel said that some symptoms of irregular sleep could include making it ”harder to focus, making you feel tired or maybe a bit anxious or a bit stressed as well.”
 This can make going back to school feel really difficult, so it’s good to get your sleep pattern in check as soon as you can.

 The NHS suggests things such as regular exercise, cutting out caffeine and limiting screen time as ways of ensuring you get a good night’s sleep.